You’re yet to start your e-commerce business, but why?

 If you’ve not made a penny from your store, you don’t need to think about taxes, but if you’ve made some money, it’s something that should be considered.

-You might want to register your store as an actual business in order to pay your taxes through that, or you might simply want to register as a sole trader.
+You might want to register your store as an actual business through a qualified registered agent in order to pay your taxes through that, or you might simply want to register as a sole trader.

 Regardless of what system you use, make sure that you’ve followed the correct procedure for your district and be 100% transparent about what you’ve earned.